ecmwf/metview-docs/docs/confluence/tutorials/flextra_tutorial.rst

 There is the AVAILABLE file here as well.
 It is a parameter file telling FLEXTRA the names and dates of the input GRIB files.

-This dataset was generated through the Metview FLEXTRA interface.The chapter on `data preparation <https://confluence.ecmwf.int/pages/viewpage.action?pageId=146637830#FLEXTRAtutorial-data_preparation>`_ explains how it works and helps prepare your own dataset if it is needed.
+This dataset was generated through the Metview FLEXTRA interface.
+The chapter on :ref:`data preparation <flextra_tutorial_data_preparation>` explains how it works and helps prepare your own dataset if it is needed.

 Running FLEXTRA
 ***************